 The choice of platform provider doesn’t have to be difficult for those looking to start their investing journey.
 If you start small and get used to investing a monthly sum, you will soon be able to assess your appetite for risk and how you handle the ups and downs of the stock market.

 Investing isn’t for everyone.
-After investing small sums to being with, you might find that you don’t enjoy the journey or you find it stressful.
+After you start investing small sums, you might find that you don’t enjoy the journey or you find it stressful.
 If this is the case, then you can always withdraw your money and stick with savings accounts and premium bonds.
 And that is totally fine.
 It’s got to be what’s right for you.

-However, based on past performance (which is not a prediction of future performance), investing has consistently outperformed savings account when accounting for inflation.
+However, based on past performance (which is not a prediction of future performance), investing has consistently outperformed savings account when accounting for inflation over the long term.
 As the saying goes, “past performance is not a guarantee of future results”.
 Investing is for the long term and so should be entered into with your eyes wide open for those starting out.